 - 2 tablespoon Oil and more when serving

 - 2 Red Dry Chilies

-- ¼ tsp Chili Powder (if necessary and adjust to taste)
+- ¼ teaspoon Chili Powder if necessary and adjust to taste

 - Grind together green chilies and salt.